nicocossiom/orbitdb/docs/TYPESCRIPT.md

 #### Documents

 A document is a structured record that contains information or data, often represented in different formats.
-In this case we can use a typescript interface or object type that describes the document.
+In this case we can use a Typescript interface or object type that describes the document.

  ```ts
  import { documents } from '@orbitdb/core'